aalok-sathe/egress-floorplan-design/README.md

 To choose the attribute you wish to annotate with using Options > Editing mode.

 3. Save to file
-Choose File > Save in order to save the layout to txt (default: floor.txt)
+Choose File > Save in order to save the layout to pickle (default: floor.txt.pkl)

 4. Load and edit existing file
-(NotImplemented)
+Click on Menu > Open (from floor.txt.pkl)

 Example output
 ---
-Here's a 10x10 grid.
+Here's a sample 10x10 grid.

 ![https://i.imgur.com/sVlF2tm.png](https://i.imgur.com/sVlF2tm.png)